yjh-jy/dsa3101-bank-marketing-group-1/README.md

    This will build and start the containers, but it **will not automatically execute any scripts.**

-4. **Manually run the scripts**: After the containers are up and running, navigate to each module directory and execute the respective bash script:
+4. **Manually run the scripts in Bash terminal**: After the containers are up and running, navigate to each module directory and execute the respective bash script:

    ```bash
    cd <module_directory>